rpremraj/mailR/README.md

 2. Periodically send updates on the status of long-running R processes.
 This is especially helpful when process running on remote machines encounter an error.

-3. Keep your entire team on the same page by being able to deliver mails to multiple recipients.
+3. Keep your entire team on the same page on the progress of the R process by being able to deliver mails to multiple recipients.

 Installation instructions
 =========================